GLIDE-LLC/docs/wp-engine-environments-workflow/README.md

 <br>

-- Whenever we need to do new set of updates we can copy data from staging environment
+- Whenever we need to do new set of updates we can copy data from `staging environment`

-- When this is ready we can push code to staging environment.
+- When this is ready we can push code to `staging environment`

-- Development data will never get pushed upwards to staging environment, only if we are going live for first time
+- Development data will never get pushed upwards to `staging environment`, only if we are going live for first time

 <br>
 <br>